-Successful implementation of the Strategy will be dependent on consultation and engagement with stakeholders, particularly those who will be directed affected by biosecurity regulations and requirements.
+Successful implementation will be dependent on consultation and engagement with stakeholders, particularly those who will be directed affected by biosecurity and food safety regulations and requirements.
 Regular and informative engagement with stakeholders, alongside genuine consultation on regulatory settings, is essential to ensure that implementation actions are feasible, practical, appropriate and able to deliver the intended outcome.

-Biosecurity risks are complex, constant and evolving, and there will be need to ensure the Strategy remains relevant.
-AMA notes that the first steps towards implementing the Strategy include definition of governance arrangements, development of a roadmap for implementation and establishing arrangements for measuring the effectiveness of the Strategy, sustaining momentum and mechanisms for addressing emerging priorities.

-Given that a Strategy is a high-level document that provides overall direction for the biosecurity system, the overall goals and objectives would not be expected to change substantially over short periods.
-However, as demonstrated by the COVID-19 pandemic, the usual situation can change significantly, rapidly and with minimal warning.
-It would therefore be prudent to ensure that there is a shared understanding and agreement of what may justify a shift in focus, and how such scenarios could be rapidly identified or detected.
+Biosecurity and food safety threats are complex, constant and evolving, and there will be need to ensure the Strategy remains relevant.
+AMA notes that this Strategy 'will be subject to review when there is a notable change to the risks, challenges or opportunities for biosecurity and food safety in NSW' (page 5 of the draft Strategy).
+Given that a Strategy is a high-level document that provides overall direction for the biosecurity and food safety system as a whole, the overall goals and objectives would not be expected to change substantially over short periods.
+However, as demonstrated by the COVID-19 pandemic, the 'usual' situation can change significantly, rapidly and with minimal warning.
+It would therefore be prudent to ensure that there is a shared understanding and agreement of what may constitute a 'notable change', and how such changes could be rapidly identified or detected.